shellywhen/CNN-drawing-segmentation/README.md

 Image modified from Meta's [Animated Drawings](https://github.com/facebookresearch/AnimatedDrawings).

 We are using the [*Amateur Drawings Dataset*](https://github.com/facebookresearch/AnimatedDrawings?tab=readme-ov-file#amateur-drawings-dataset).
 The original dataset comprises over 178K (~50Gb) images and associated annotations of amateur drawings.
-Due to the limit of Google Colab, the assiduous TAs have prepared a smaller sample.
+Due to the limit of Google Colab, the TAs have prepared a smaller sample.

 The filtered dataset has 2K (~500Mb) amateur drawing images.
 And the JSON file records the annotation list.
 Each entry has the src field about the relative path to the image, and the bbox field is defined by [x, y, width, height], where x and y is the horizontal and vertical position of the top left corner.